jouros/gorestapi/README.md

 Repository audit-policy.yaml is just a starting point which you can use to define what events to wan't to be logged and what are just continuous high volume events.

-## Kubernetes disaster recovery, how to re-install cluster

-If things get badly wrong, sometimes fastest way back is to re-install cluster state.

-kubeadm reset: clean up files that were created by kubeadm init or join.
-When executed in control-plane node, wipes out all info from previous cluster and print out join info to new cluster.

-kubeadm init: Initailize new cluster state.
-New config files will be created.

-kebeadm join: You have to re-join all worker nodes by executing kudeadm reset + kubeadm join.

-In my setup I did reset on all nodes, kubeadm init on control-plane and join on worker nodes.
-I also had to execute some additional commands in every node:
-cat <<EOF | sudo tee /etc/modules-load.d/crio.conf
-overlay
-br_netfilter
-EOF

-sudo modprobe overlay
-sudo modprobe br_netfilter

-All labels are wiped out, so I had to re-label my cluster nodes for haproxy-ingress.

-I got this error: "failed to set bridge addr: "cni0" already has an IP address" for some starting Pod.
-I executed below commands in every node:
-sudo ip link set cni0 down
-sudo brctl delbr cni0

-Finally I rebooted control-plane node and cluster was back in business.

 ## Deploy Falco security